linomp/linomp/README.md

 - Hi.
 I'm Lino, an ecuadorian dev with roots in Mechanical Engineering.

-- I'm not attached to a particular web stack, but I currently use .NET Core + Angular (for work) and FastAPI + Svelte (for fun).
+- I'm not attached to any particular web stack, but I currently use .NET Core + Angular (for work) and FastAPI + Svelte (for fun).

 - You may notice that my entire personality is based on: programming, being ecuadorian, brutal/experimental music and my cats.